ghostcodero/projectY/STREAMLIT_DEPLOYMENT.md

 If you encounter issues:
 1. Check the Streamlit Cloud logs
 2. Verify environment variables are set correctly
 3. Test locally first with `streamlit run streamlit_app.py`
+4. Use transcript upload/paste methods for reliable functionality